Menu

 semi-container vessel (semi-container vessel)

-Some ship holds of conventional vessels, and the most suitable part for container loading in the center of the hull, is a dedicated ship hold for container loading Some ships are running their own cranes on board for loading containers.
+Certain vessel hold of conventional vessels, mainly the most suitable part for container loading at the center of the hull, is dedicated vessel hold for container loading.
+Some ships run their own cranes for loading containers on board.

-A rail that divides the container loading place vertically in the containership holds.
+A rail that divides the container loading area vertically provided in the containership hold.

 Bill of Lading